-- Seek and follow the advice given by CCPAS if, for any reason they are unsure whether or not to contact Children’s Social Services/Police.
-CCPAS will confirm its advice in writing for future reference.
+- Seek and follow the advice given by thirtyone:eight if, for any reason they are unsure whether or not to contact Children’s Social Services/Police. thirtyone:eight will confirm its advice in writing for future reference.

 Allegations of abuse against a person who works with children

-If an accusation is made against a leader or helper (whether a volunteer or paid member of staff) whilst following the procedure outlined above, Safeguarding Coordinator, in accordance with Local Safeguarding Children Board (LSCB) procedures will need to liaise with Children’s Social Services in regards to the suspension of the worker, also making a referral to a Safeguarding Adviser (SA) / Local Authority Designated Officer (LADO).
+If an accusation is made against a worker (whether a volunteer or paid member of staff) whilst following the procedure outlined above, the Safeguarding Co-ordinator, in accordance with West Berkshire Local Safeguarding Partnership procedures will:

 The Church Leadership will ensure all workers will be appointed, trained, supported and supervised in accordance with government guidance on safe recruitment.
 This includes ensuring that: